CSCfi/rahti-training-exercises/C04/readme.md

       done
 </code></pre>

-Upon startup, the pod waits for 30 seconds, then creates inside the container a file called `/tmp/alive`, then waits again for 30 seconds and proceeds to delete the file.
+Upon start-up, the pod waits for 30 seconds, then creates inside the container a file called `/tmp/alive`, then waits again for 30 seconds and proceeds to delete the file.
 Afterwards it starts again, and keeps doing so in an infinite loop.

 * Edit the specification so that the container is "ready" and "live" only if the file `/tmp/alive` exists.